geoserver/geoserver-history/doc/en/user/source/filter/function_reference.rst

      - Returns the ``Geometry`` represented in the Well Known Text format contained in the ``wkt`` parameter
    * - geomLength
      - ``geometry``:Geometry
-     - Returns the length/perimeter of this geometry (computed in cartesian space)
+     - Returns the length/perimeter of this geometry (computed in Cartesian space)
    * - getGeometryN
      - ``collection``:GeometryCollection, ``n``:Integer
      - Returns the n-th geometry inside the collection